Roman Dziadkiewicz

 and the UKRAiNATV collective,

-author of the concept of stream-art
+author of the stream-art (streamart / stream art) concept

 and one of the coordinators of the